English

 # Pause a data-source sync

-puppyone conn pause conn_abc123
+puppyone access pause conn_abc123

 # Resume it

-puppyone conn resume conn_abc123
+puppyone access resume conn_abc123

 Delete a connection

-puppyone conn rm conn_abc123
+puppyone access rm conn_abc123

 Access key management